jsarriaa/PHGv2Tools/README.md

 ```plot-imputed-hvcf``` takes as argument:
 ```
---input-hvcf // -hvcf <Imputed h.vcf>  #Built with phg find-paths --reference-hvcf // -ref <Reference.h.vcf>  #Built with phg create-ref-vcf --pangenome-hvcf-folder // -folder  <Folder path to the h.vcf files of the pangenome database>  #Built with phg create-maf-vcf
+--imputed-hvcf // -ihvcf <Imputed h.vcf>  #Built with phg find-paths --reference-hvcf // -refhvcf <Reference.h.vcf>  #Built with phg create-ref-vcf --pangenome-hvcf-folder // -pfolder  <Folder path to the h.vcf files of the pangenome database>  #Built with phg create-maf-vcf
 ```